 VICE PRESIDENT OF EDUCATION, CHARTERHOUSE SCHOOLS

-Wade Puryear earned a master’s degree in special education from Old Dominion University, a master’s degree in rehabilitation counseling from Virginia Commonwealth University and a post-graduate degree in educational leadership from Virginia Commonwealth University.
+Wade earned a Master’s degree in special education from Old Dominion University, a master’s degree in rehabilitation counseling from Virginia Commonwealth University, a post-graduate degree in educational leadership and a post-graduate degree in professional counseling from Virginia Commonwealth University.
 He holds a Virginia postgraduate professional teaching license with endorsements in administration and supervision, English, ED, K-12, and specific learning disabilities K-12.
 He supports and directs all Charterhouse School programs in Richmond and Edinburg.
 Since 2001, he has held increasingly responsible positions in private day school and residential school leadership and operations in various nonprofit organizations.
 Wade has a passion for giving students with special needs opportunities for vocational training and other life skills that will help them become productive and contributing members of their communities.
-Wade is enrolled in VCU’s post-graduate certificate program for professional counseling and is pursuing his credentials as a licensed professional counselor.

 Kay Currie comes to Charterhouse School with over 16 years of experience from Henrico County Public Schools, 10 of them as Associate and Assistant Principal.
 In her roles at Fairfield, Moody, and Short Pump Middle Schools, she was the administrator in charge of special education.
 More recently, Kay assisted with Henrico’s new BLISS program at Moody Middle, which serves as an alternative to private day school placement.
 She holds a bachelor’s degree in History/Political Science, and Secondary Education; and a master’s degree in Education Administration and Supervision.
 Kay loves to travel, and is passionate about helping children.